 If a dog has diabetes or is hypoglycemic, a teaspoon of honey once or twice a day, depending on frequency or severity of seizures, is suggested.
 Veterinary care to control the diabetes is also recommended.

 Every animal varies in their seizure threshold.
 A high threshold indicates an animal’s predisposition to not experience or frequently experience seizures, while a low threshold indicates the opposite.
 When it comes to treating seizures with natural remedies and methods, the most success gained will be with a dog whose seizure threshold is high.

-In some cases, a dog’s heritage will predispose them to developing epilepsy.
+In some cases, genetics will predispose a dog to developing epilepsy.
 In this case, most veterinarians will prescribe medication in order to reach the desired result: pet experiences less severe seizures and less frequently.
 Therefore, the efficacy of natural remedies varies widely and is typically utilized as more of a preventative measure than a wholly-healing treatment.
 The underlying cause should always be investigated by a veterinarian before trying natural remedies.

 Natural Seizure Remedies Recovery in Dogs

 Due to the fact that natural remedies and methods do not require surgery or high doses of medication, there is no recovery period associated with the treatment itself.
 Many natural remedies do have side effects, however.

 Most natural seizure remedies, such as homeopathic oils, essential fatty acid pills, and other natural medicines, like melatonin, can cost anywhere between $15 to $200 per bottle or package.
 However, it’s highly recommended by veterinarians that the root cause of seizures be determined before treating a dog with solely natural resources.
 Because seizures may be brought on by serious issues such as thyroid problems or even cancer, affected dogs should undergo a rigorous exam to determine the source of its seizures.

 Worried about the cost of treating your pet's symptoms?